Bullying and harassment is behaviour that makes someone feel intimidated or offended.

 If you are experiencing bullying at work then the resources below may help you.

-> - Easy to use bullying reporting form for bullying at work.
-Using the form should assist members keep track of their experiences and will assist our reps and negotiating officers they need to lodge a formal complaint.
+- Easy to use bullying reporting form for bullying at work.
+Using the form can assist if you decide to pursue a grievance.
+Read the CSP grievance advice sheet before considering formal action.

-> - NHS key site on bullying
+- NHS key site on bullying

 - NHS infographic on bullying

 - Resource for students on clinical placement on what to do if bullied